shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details how to create an expanding card effect using only CSS.
 No JavaScript is required.
 This effect involves a card that expands vertically when hovered over, revealing hidden content with a smooth transition.
 We'll be using pure CSS3 for this effect.